anna880426-spec/casino-persona-simulator/README.md

 ## Limitations

-- **Synthetic data** — all behavior is AI-generated; real human behavior is far more complex
+- **Synthetic data** — All behavioral and psychological data is AI-generated.
+The model learns patterns from simulated agents, not real humans — real behavior is far more complex and unpredictable.
-- **Circular logic** — personas are defined by behavioral rules, so the classifier partially learns these rules rather than discovering novel patterns
+- **Circular logic** — Personas are defined by behavioral rules, so the classifier partially learns these rules rather than discovering novel patterns; future work could validate against real-world data to test whether these patterns hold beyond the simulation.
-- **Language gap** — NLP signals rely on verbalized reasoning, which isn't available in real-world settings
+- **Language gap** — NLP signals are derived from AI-generated reasoning; real-world application would require alternative data sources such as behavioral proxies or self-reported inputs.
-- **Sample size** — 360 simulated players is a starting point, not a statistically robust dataset
+- **Sample size** — 360 simulated players across 8 personas is a starting point, not a statistically robust dataset.
+Results should be interpreted with caution.
-- **Overfitting** — Random Forest shows train-test gap (F1: 0.97 vs 0.80)
+- **Overfitting** — Random Forest shows train-test gap (F1: 0.97 vs 0.80), suggesting the model may not generalize well to unseen personas or real-world data.

 ---

 ##  Future Work

+- Technical aspect
-- Validate behavioral patterns against real-world anonymized data
+   1. Validate against real-world data to improve model reliability
+   2. Create more diverse personas to enrich simulation depth
+   3. Improve agent prompts or switch models to make AI behavior closer to real humans

+- Application aspect

-- Expand framework to financial trading and investment scenarios
+  1. Transfer the framework to finance or investment scenarios
+  2. Partner with regulatory authorities to pilot a responsible gambling intervention system
-- Build real-time risk monitoring system
+  3. Build a real-time monitoring system that alerts at-risk behavior as it happens

-- Increase persona diversity and prompt complexity
+- Research aspect

+   1. Statistically validate whether AI-simulated behavior mirrors real human behavior
+   2. Explore other high-stress decision-making scenarios, such as medical triage or emergency response

+*The ultimate goal is to validate this framework against real-world data — and expand it beyond casinos to any domain where understanding human behavior under pressure has significant value.*

 ---